mandalsrijan64-dot/TIC-TAC-TOE/README.md

 # Tic-Tac-Toe AI
+## Tic-Tac-Toe Using JavaScript, HTML, and CSS – Description

+Tic-Tac-Toe is a simple and interactive web-based game developed using HTML, CSS, and JavaScript.
+The game is designed for two players who take turns marking spaces in a 3×3 grid with the symbols "X" and "O".
+The objective is to place three of the same symbols consecutively in a row, column, or diagonal before the opponent does.
+This project is an excellent way to learn the fundamentals of front-end web development and game logic implementation.

+HTML is used to create the structure of the game, including the game board, player information, status messages, and control buttons such as "Restart Game".
+CSS is responsible for the visual appearance of the game, providing an attractive layout, responsive design, animations, and styling for the grid cells.
+JavaScript handles the game functionality, including player turns, move validation, winner detection, score updates, and game reset operations.

+The game begins with an empty 3×3 grid.
+Players click on a cell to place their symbol.
+JavaScript tracks each move and updates the board accordingly.
+After every turn, the program checks all possible winning combinations to determine if a player has won the game.
+If all cells are filled without a winner, the game declares a draw.
+The application then allows players to restart and play again.

+Additional features can be incorporated to enhance the user experience, such as score tracking, sound effects, animations, highlighting the winning combination, dark mode support, and single-player mode against a computer opponent.
+More advanced versions can implement Artificial Intelligence using algorithms like Minimax to create an unbeatable computer player.

+One of the major advantages of this project is its simplicity and educational value.
+It helps developers understand event handling, DOM manipulation, conditional logic, arrays, functions, and user interface design.
+Since the game runs entirely in a web browser, it is lightweight, platform-independent, and requires no additional software installation.

+Overall, the Tic-Tac-Toe game using JavaScript, HTML, and CSS is a beginner-friendly project that combines programming logic with web design.
+It provides practical experience in developing interactive applications and serves as a strong foundation for creating more complex browser-based games and web applications in the future.

 An unbeatable Tic-Tac-Toe AI built with vanilla HTML, CSS, and JavaScript.
 Implements both **Minimax** and **Minimax with Alpha-Beta Pruning**.